Mazilius/Python-bachelor-project/README.md

 * Connect to postgresql database in order to handle and view the data

 ### Smaller projects
-The following bullet points contains prerequisits in order to use the system.
 * All systems are operation in the terminal
 * The libraries are built in